ml-lab/VisualSearchServer/readme.md

 A simple implementation of Visual Search using neural networks (under development)

-Please take a look at notebook_explore_index.ipynb to take
+Please take a look at notebook_index.ipynb to see examples of results from Nearest Neighbor search on Inception Pool 3 layer features.